cpswan/cconstab/README.md

   The SDK and underlying @platform allows developers to produce end to end encrypted applications, that need no infrastructure for the developer to manage or deploy.
   We have of course open sourced everything and it can be found [here](https://github.com/atsign-foundation), along with our [dev site](https://atsign.dev) and our [website](https://atsign.com) and registrar site for @signs, which are free or paid.
 ## The @ Protocol
+For a nice layout use the mermaid [plugin](https://chrome.google.com/webstore/detail/github-%20-mermaid/goiiopgdnkogdbjmncgedmgpoajilohe)
 ```mermaid
 sequenceDiagram
 @alicePhone ->> @aliceSecondary: @bob :Hello Bob, how are you?